-This post shares my review of Aspect Peel & Stick glass tiles in Frost, including tips on installation.
+This post shares my review of Aspect Glass Peel and Stick tiles in Frost, including tips on installation.
 Peel and stick tile is a great way to easily give a facelift to a space in your home.
-This post is sponsored by Aspect Peel & Stick Tiles.
-That means they sent me the tiles to use in my home, but I was not paid to write this post.
-This post also contains affiliate links.
-You can read more about that here.
-I hope you enjoy my review!!
+Aspect sent me the tiles to use in my home, but I was not paid to write this post.

 Earlier this spring when I emerged from my mini blogging retirement, I said I wanted to do more product reviews.
-I have done…exactly one.
+I have done…exactly one of Ready Seal wood stain and sealer.
 And that was the initial product review post.
 Oops.
 (To be fair, there are more in the pipeline.)

 I sketched out the design I wanted until settling on a simple stacked subway design.
 Then I measured and marked the center points and calculated where I’d need to make cuts.
 I decided to start at the bottom left.
 Start with whatever makes the most sense for your layout.

 Next I gathered all of the supplies we needed: a small glass cutter, gloves, measuring tape, a marker, a level, and the polyurethane adhesive (Aspect recommends Loctite).
 Note: I couldn’t use the small glass cutter for the trickier cuts around the outlets and the inner corners of the cabinets—I needed a tile saw with a diamond blade for that.
 My dad cut those pieces for me since he has a tile saw.
 (Dad, you’re the BEST!)

 A note of caution on cutting glass tile with a diamond blade—cut very slowly!
 If you don’t have a tile saw, you can probably rent one.
 You won’t need a tile saw if all of your cuts are straight cuts like I’ve marked below.
 If you’ve never working with cutting glass before, it’s really easy using a simple scoring tool.